Smart fulfillment in action

 When Laura D’Amato, Head of Access Services and Interlibrary Loan, joined Baldwin Wallace University’s Ritter Library, she realized their interlibrary loan workflows had been the same for a long time.
 When the COVID-19 pandemic struck and the library closed, Laura attended OCLC’s training and accessed videos to learn about the smart fulfillment capabilities.

 Leveraging that information, Laura set up borrowing automations in WorldShare ILL.
 As a result, their borrowing turnaround times were reduced by 20 hours for copies and by 2 days for physical items.
 And now that real-time availability was implemented, Laura said, “It’s helpful because when I look at our Can You Supply? queue, I know the requests won’t be for checked out items.”
 Because of their participation in the Express program, their users now get copy requests delivered 50% faster.
+Read more in Baldwin Wallace University's full member story.

 “All the new smart fulfillment features work together for a superior experience for our library users and more effective use of our